 Best Facebook Practices for Businesses

 Facebook is more than a social media site to connect with friends and family.
-The platform is also a great way for small businesses to connect with their customers.
+The platform is also a great way for small business owners, such as dog trainers, to connect with their customers.
 According to Buffer, 80 percent of consumers prefer to connect with brands on Facebook.
 These consumers connect with brands for a number of reasons, including discounts and brand loyalty.
 As a pet business, you can use your Facebook fan page to provide valuable information related to your business, acquire new customers, and promote your products or services.

 Below are several tips to keep in mind when creating your company Facebook page.

 The first action you should take is completing your Facebook profile, which includes putting the company contact information on your page.
 There are two places where you can include this information: in the “About” section and “Page Info” section.
 The most important sections you should fill out are your address, hours, phone number and link to your website.
 You also have the option of including your company description, mission, awards and products.

 2. Use Your Company Logo as Profile Picture

 Your profile picture should be your company logo to maintain brand consistency.
 On that same note, you want to use a high resolution image for your cover photo (the banner-like image at the top of your Facebook page).
 The cover photo should be relevant and eye-catching, and reiterate your company’s offering.
 If you own a mobile grooming business, an image of your vehicle or a dog would be ideal.

 Equally important to putting your contact info is uploading photos of your business.
 As mentioned in “5 Marketing Mistakes Pet Business Owners Make,” photos can build trust by giving customers a visual of your facility.
 Upload photos of your facility (both outdoor and indoor).
 This not only gives customers an idea of your business environment, but it can also help them locate your building.
 Consider uploading images of yourself, your staff, and clients if you can.